juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170203_Github_Website.md

 * Start playing with Javascript (basic programming exercises)
 * Console
 * Blog
+* Data visualization as an exploratory tool (for midterm presentation: exploration of a dataset and given that exploration -> thesis and prototype...)

 ### Creating a website and testing it with a local server
 * Navigate to folder (new)